nishmo/homeserver/README.md

 - MQTT - Message Queue for IoT devices
 - JellyFin - Media Server.
 Apparently its better than Plex as per Internet
 - FileServer - File Server
-- Node-Red - For IoT workflows especially around NFC
+- [x] Node-Red - For IoT workflows especially around NFC
 - Home Assistant - Home Assistant and Home Automation
 - Jessie/FreqTrade - Either one of them for Automated Crypto Trading
-- Uptime Kuma - Monitoring all the tools in this list and any other new tools that get added